Sports Performance and Pressure

 Most often I see that an athlete performs up to their potential in practice and then the pressure of the competition gets to them and they loose their ability to physically perform up to their potential because they don’t have the necessary mental skills developed.
 One such skill is learning to control their level of arousal so that they find the sweet spot for them to be “in the zone”.
 One of the factors that impacts this is finding a balance of stress that works to aid in their sports performance.
 However, the opposite can also occur where practice doesn’t create enough pressure for an athlete and they don’t practice at a high level.
 The reason too much or too little pressure can impact the performance of an athlete is illustrated with the Inverted U model known as the Yerkes-Dodson Law.

-This diagram shows the relationship between performance and pressure.
-It illustrates that a person reaches a peak level of performance when their is moderate amount of pressure.
+If you look up the Yerkes-Dodson Law, you will see the inverted U. It illustrates that a person reaches a peak level of performance when there is moderate amount of pressure.
 Too little or too much and their performance suffers.
 There are four influencers that impact this relationship: